nonsokeke/Final-Project-CINF/README.md

 ## Overview
-My final project is a Python-based data mining project designed to analyze CSV data under various parameters.
+My project is a Python-based data mining project designed to analyze CSV data under various parameters.
 Whether you're dealing with financial data, customer demographics, or sensor readings, my project offers a robust toolkit for extracting insights and patterns from your datasets.

 ## Features
 - CSV Data Analysis: Import CSV data and perform comprehensive analysis using a variety of data mining techniques.